VISIT NEPAL

 Nepal is also rich in culture and traditions.
 There are countless ethnic groups each following their distinct art and religions.
 This diverse tradition and lifestyle is a prominent feature of Nepalese people.

-Nepal boasts of cultural diversity, and this vast tradition showcases in the heritage and temples.
-In Kathmandu alone, there are 7 UNESCO World Heritage sites including Pashupatinath, Boudhanath, and Durbar Squares.
+Nepal showcases its cultural diversity through its heritage and temples and Kathmandu has 7 UNESCO World Heritage sites.
+Such as Pashupatinath, Boudhanath, and Durbar Squares.

 3. BIODIVERSITY OF BIRDS AND WATCHING ENDANGERED ANIMALS

 Nepal is not only about trekking and mountain climbing.
-Nepal boasts a wide range of animals and plants, some found just in Nepal.
-Nepal has 852 species of birds and bird watching has evolved into a sought out activity of tourists.
-Nepal also homes to several endangered species such as the Bengal Tiger, One Horned Rhinoceros, Bengal Fox, Red Panda, and the elusive Snow Leopard.
+Nepal boasts a wide range of animals and plants, including some found only in the country.
+With 852 species of birds, birdwatching has become a popular activity for tourists.
+Nepal is also home to several endangered species such as the Bengal Tiger, One Horned Rhinoceros, Red Panda, and the elusive Snow Leopard.

 IS NEPAL SAFE TO TRAVEL AFTER THE 2015 EARTHQUAKE?

-Many travelers are still wondering if it’s safe to visit Nepal.
-The short answer is “yes”.
-The earthquake has caused severe damage in certain regions, but the country is rebuilding and open for travel.
-Nepal is perfectly safe to visit as the aftershocks have ceased and most of the hotels have been repaired.
-There are no problems along the trekking routes, and all the lodges, except in the village of Langtang and Kyagin Gompa, are operational.
-As the Langtang and Kyagin villages were significantly affected by the earthquake and landslides, they are still closed for trekking.
+Many travelers are still wondering if it’s safe to visit Nepal and the short answer is “yes”.
+The earthquake caused severe damage in certain regions, but the country is rebuilding and open for travel.
+Aftershocks have ceased, and most hotels have been repaired, making Nepal safe to visit.
+Trekking routes are clear, and all lodges, except in the villages of Langtang and Kyangin Gompa, are operational.
+The earthquake and landslides significantly affected the Langtang and Kyangin villages, so authorities have kept them closed for trekking.
 However, trekkers can visit these places during their trek.

 What are the steps done by the Government to ensure the completion of VISIT NEPAL 2020?

 The government of Nepal is working rigorously to ensure a successful tourism period till 2020.
-The Tourism Board set a target of 2 million tourist arrival in 2020.
-Currently, the country sees nearly one million tourist visitors yearly and expects to double this number by promoting Visit Nepal Campaign aggressively.
-At the moment, the tourism board is running a Visit Nepal Europe campaign supported by ambassadors and diplomats of Nepal in European countries.
+The Tourism Board set a target of 2 million tourist arrivals in 2020.
+The country currently attracts nearly one million tourists annually.
+It aims to double this number by aggressively promoting the Visit Nepal Campaign.
+The tourism board is currently running a Visit Nepal Europe campaign with support from Nepal’s ambassadors and diplomats in European countries.

-By 2020, the government plan to operate two new International Airport, Pokhara, and Lumbini, and introduce new Airbus 330-200 to provide airline services to a large number of tourists.
-The government also plans to run Tribhuwan International Airport for additional 3 hours from the regular 18 hours to ensure the availability of services to incoming and departing tourists.
+By 2020, the government plans to operate two new International airports, Pokhara, and Lumbini.
+And introduce the new Airbus 330-200 to provide airline services to a large number of tourists.
+The government plans to extend Tribhuvan International Airport’s hours by 3, from the regular 18, to ensure services for incoming and departing tourists.

-The private hotel sector has planned to add 4000 new rooms in the four and five-star categories in Kathmandu, Chitwan, and Pokhara.
-Many new international chain hotels, Hilton, DoubleTree, and Marriott, are expected to operate in the coming years.
+The private hotel sector plans to add 4,000 new rooms in the four and five-star categories in Kathmandu, Chitwan, and Pokhara.
+Hilton, DoubleTree, and Marriott are set to operate many new international chain hotels in the coming years.
 The NTB is also expanding its contact with several agencies outside Nepal.
 Through various Travel Marts like HTM and BITM, several buyers and sellers of tourism products publicize the Nepal attractions.